solodev/cloud-documentation/src/Infrastructure/Containers/index.md

+# Containers

-*Containers provides developers with a lightweight method of launching multiple applications and services on a public or private cluster.
+Containers provides developers with a lightweight method of launching multiple applications and services on a public or private cluster.
 Containers allow developers to host and deploy various websites and apps on a variety of systems reliably and consistently.
-For example, containers allow developers to deploy an instance of Solodev CMS for their production site and another instance for testing and development.
-The power of containerized applications can be extended with the help of add-ons that are categorized for Solodev CMS as follows: Themes, Applications and Modules.
-With the added ability to set and manage permissions, administrators can enjoy enhanced security and provide better control over mission critical applications or tasks.*
+For example, containers allow you to deploy an instance of Solodev CMS for your production site and another instance for testing and development.
+Extend the power of containerized applications with the help of add-ons that are categorized for Solodev CMS: Themes, Applications, and Modules.
+With the added ability to set and manage permissions, administrators can enjoy enhanced security and provide better control over mission critical applications or tasks.

 ---

 ## Advantages of containers

-After launching a container, users can enjoy the following advantages:
+Launch containers to enjoy the following advantages:

 - Less overhead: Containers use less system resources than traditional hardware or WM environments since a full copy of the operating system is not required.